- CONCERT

 RAISING THE BAR

-A BENEFIT CONCERT supporting FREE legal services for survivors of abuse
+A BENEFIT CONCERT supporting FREE legal services for survivors of abuse, featuring

 COLBIE CAILLAT & SHAWN COLVIN